hideaki-j/hideaki-j.github.io/index.md

 # First Author Publications

+**Refereed Paper for International Conference**
+- Conversational Entity Linking: Problem Definition and Datasets, Hideaki Joko, et. al., The 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2021.
+- Learning Word Embeddings Using Spatial Information, Hideaki Joko, et. al., IEEE International Conference on System, Man, and Cybernetics, 2019.
+- Intention Understanding in Small Training Data Sets by Using Transfer Learning, Hideaki Joko, et. al., Proceedings of The 11th International Conference on Mobile Computing and Ubiquitous Networking, 2018.

 **Refereed Journal Paper (In Japanese)**
 - Accelerating Contextualized Representation based Document Retrieval Using Approximate Nearest Neighbor Search, Hideaki Joko, et. al., IEICE Transactions on Information and Systems, 2020.
 - Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model,  Hideaki Joko, et. al., Journal of Natural Language Processing, 2017.

-**Refereed Paper for International Conference**
-- Learning Word Embeddings Using Spatial Information, Hideaki Joko, et. al., IEEE International Conference on System, Man, and Cybernetics, 2019.
-- Intention Understanding in Small Training Data Sets by Using Transfer Learning, Hideaki Joko, et. al., Proceedings of The 11th International Conference on Mobile Computing and Ubiquitous Networking, 2018.

 **Domestic Conference (In Japanese)**
 - Learning Word Embeddings Using Spatial Information, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2019.